Crime Victim Assistance

 Nobody Cares About Me

 Women engaged in survival sex trade are marginalized, devalued and not viewed as victims of crime.
-Public perception is that assault is part of the risk of a street-entrenched lifestyle.
+Public perception is that sexual assault is part of the risk of a street-entrenched lifestyle and should be anticipated.
 Survival sex trade workers are least likely to report assaults out of a fear (and experiences) of not being believed, that the system will not respond, that they will be arrested, or that the assailant will retaliate.
 The streets are dangerous places.

 Paradigm Shifting Approaches

-Enforcement practices have evolved to treat survival sex trade workers compassionately as victims as opposed to criminals breaking the law.
+Prostitution laws and enforcement practices have evolved to treat survival sex trade workers compassionately as victims as opposed to criminals breaking the law.
 It is widely accepted that the worker is impacted by trauma, and/or mental health and addictions, and/or homelessness.
-Efforts are made to assist the worker to access supportive services to reduce risk, increase safety, protect her dignity and provide exist strategies.
+Efforts are made to assist the worker to access supportive services to reduce risk, increase safety, protect dignity and provide exist strategies.
 Focus is on the purchaser or exploiter of the service, not the provider.